 The final decision on how a foreign business ownership needs to be reported to the IRS should rest with your international tax lawyer.

 Foreign Inheritance Form 8938 Reporting: Foreign Trust Beneficiary Interest

 The detailed exploration of the reporting of a beneficiary interest in a foreign trust is beyond the scope of this article.
 For the purposes of this article, let me just provide this brief and over-simplified summary – if you inherited a beneficiary interest in a foreign trust, you should report it on Form 8938 unless it is already reported on Forms 3520 and/or 3520-A (if the latter is the case, you just need to check the box on Form 8938 for the appropriate form on which the beneficiary interest was reported).
 Again, the decision on how to report your foreign trust beneficiary interest should rest with your international tax lawyer.

 Contact Sherayzen Law Office for Professional Help with Your Foreign Inheritance Form 8938 Reporting

 The U.S. tax requirements related to reporting of your foreign inheritance may be highly complex and it is very easy to run into trouble.
-This is why you need to contact Sherayzen Law Office for professional help.
+Contact Sherayzen Law Office for professional help.
 Our legal team is highly experienced in foreign inheritance reporting, including Forms 8938, 3520 (all parts of Form 3520: foreign trusts, foreign gifts and foreign inheritance), 3520-A, 5471, 8621, 8865 and other relevant forms.
-We have also helped U.S. taxpayers around the globe with the offshore voluntary disclosures with respect to late reporting of their foreign inheritance.
+We have also helped U.S. taxpayers around the globe with their offshore voluntary disclosures with respect to late reporting of their foreign inheritance.